emadb/emadb.github.io/_posts/2014-05-19-software-principles.markdown

 categories:
 ---
 I have more than ten years of experience as a software developer, don’t know if I have to be happy or to be sad for the time that pass.
-During these years I saw lot of technologies, frameworks, libraries passing, some of them are still here but most of them are death.
+During these years I saw lot of technologies, frameworks, libraries passing, some of them are still here but most of them are dead.
 As a young dev I was super excited to have the opportunity to try some of them, I remember the excitement when a new version of the library xyz came out (in alpha edition) with the promise to solve all the problems (that probably I even didn’t have).
 But as I said most of them are passed by and today we look at them with a sort of “it seemed a good idea, but it was wrong”.